 We’re reposting this quick and easy red and white Strawberry Shortcake recipe to celebrate Canada Day 2019.
 Happy Canada Day from Two Kooks!

 Every year my husband anxiously awaits Old Fashioned Easy Strawberry Shortcake that his mother made in the ’50s.
-An easy and decadent summer dessert in 20 minutes.
+An easy and decadent summer (or any time) dessert in 20 minutes.

 Strawberry Shortcake is my husband’s #1 all time favorite dessert.
 It’s true, he will eat almost any strawberry shortcake, but this recipe, which has been in his family since the 1950’s, evokes strong and warm memories of his childhood.
 Not long after we were married, he described the recipe to me in detail and begged me to make it.
 Needless to say, I have been making these strawberry shortcakes for over 30 years for my very appreciative husband and many others.